ParclLabs/parcllabs-cookbook/README.md

 ![Logo](img/labs.jpg)
 # Welcome to the Lab 🥼🧪

+Welcome to the Parcl Labs repository.
+This repository contains examples of how to use the Parcl Labs API.
+The Parcl Labs API is a real-time, advanced real estate analytics data technology.
+It accelerates time to analysis, shifting the 80% of time typically spent on data wrangling to analysis.

+We open source all of our content off of [X](https://twitter.com/ParclLabs).
+How we do it is 👇

 ## Sign Up for an API Key

 To use the Parcl Labs API, you need an API key.
-To get an API key, sign up at [ParclLabs](https://dashboard.parcllabs.com/signup).
+To get an API key, sign up at [Parcl Labs](https://dashboard.parcllabs.com/signup).

 ## Installation